-There are approximately 553 PAD-zoned parcels and 124 RM-zoned parcels in the unincorporated County, which could potentially be developed with significant amounts of farm labor housing.
-However, because of the complications and uncertainties of developing housing specifically for farm laborers, these sites are not included in the Sites Inventory in Appendix E. The sites inventory includes only those sites likely to be developed in the next 8 years, without significant additional programmatic or policy action, infrastructure improvements, or other significant investments outside those of the normal market-rate or affordable housing development process.
+There are 553 developable PAD-zoned parcels and 124 developable RM-zone parcels in the unincorporated County, which could be developed with significant amounts of farm labor housing.
+However, because of the complications and uncertainties of developing housing specifically for farm laborers, these sites are not included in the Sites Inventory in Appendix E.